(Review contains spoilers, like any review worth reading)

 DCO was recommended to me by the internet, an avid reader and close personal friend, tenfootpole bryce gave it a glowing review, my boss, several random passersby on the streets and Matthijs van Nieuwkerk devoted an entire season of The Wereld Draait Door solely to singing its praises, going so far as to barricade himself inside the studio and commit ritual self-immolation on a pile of what must be pretty rare hardcopies by now when the clamouring media big wigs had enough of yet another flagrant defiance of the original programming, which I think we can all agree is taking your love for elfgames a little bit too far.
 I mean Deep Carbon Observatory is great but not that great Matthijs.
 Jesus.

 Dutchmen have a unique relationship with King Neptune.
 A large percentage of Holland is below sea level, wrested from Poseidon’s (or Umberlee) watery grasp by the girth of our dykes and the edges of our windmills.
-It was thus not without a small amount of trepidation that I approached Deep Carbon Observatory, a module set in a land suffering a similar calamity after the breaking down of a millenia old egyptian dam.
+It was thus not without a small amount of trepidation that I approached Deep Carbon Observatory, a module set in a land suffering a similar calamity after the breaking down of a millenia old fantasy-egyptian dam.
 An adventure that taps into deep-seated ancestral memories of the watersnoodramp of 1953.
 I brave it all for you, my drunken, demanding and often times belligerent audience.

 Deep Carbon Observatory is a very good indie-published adventure for characters of levels…3-6?
 (C’mon guys level indications are for squares and ditchdiggers but c’mon) by the undeniably talented Patrick Stuart and Scrap Princess (Those with royal pseudonyms should not throw stones at those with royal pseudonyms and probably only at other people if one’s life or personal property is at serious risk).
 It was made with the Lotfp ruleset in mind (sort of) but there is no reason you could not adapt it for any old school game.
-After watching the deeply unnerving and not informative trailer, we are ready to set off on an atmospheric quest into a disaster area to explore the ruins of a millenia old dambuilding civilisation and beyond, into an underdark that is as unrecognisable and wonderful as it is horrible and alien.
+After watching the deeply unnerving and not informative trailer, we are ready to set off on an atmospheric quest into a disaster area to explore the ruins of a millenia old dambuilding civilisation and beyond, into an underdark that is as unrecognizable and wonderful as it is horrible and alien.
 Or in the words of Patrick;

 “Once, long ago there was a Kingdom of unspeakable wealth that traded in dark wonders, secrets and death.
 And many of the strange things now on earth were theirs.
 They drew their power and magic from a place, and guarded it fiercely against all.
 Then, out of spite (somehow) as their kingdom slowly died, they hid their treasure palace in a lake, and set there: sleepless and indestructible guards.
 Everyone knows where it is, on the Lock, upriver of Carrowmore.
 No-one who goes there has ever come back.”